zac-j-harris/Arch-Setup-For-MBP-11-2/README.md

 # Arch-Setup-For-MBP-11-2

-Instructions on how I completed an Arch-Linux setup for an old (Late 2013 or version 11,2) Macbook pro.
+Instructions on how I Dual-Booted Arch-Linux on an old (Late 2013 or version 11,2) Macbook pro.

+Disk: Partition 1-EFI, 4-Swap, 5-Arch
 WM: BSPWM

 ### Step 1 - Get Ready to Run It

-\hline
+---

 Select EFI Boot upon power up